juspay/hyperswitch-docs/explore-hyperswitch/payment-flows-and-management/quickstart/payment-links/configurations.md

 Style IDs are used during payment link creation, which can be specified using `payment_link_config_id` in the create request.

-#### Allowed domains
+### Allowed domains

-This is a list of glob patterns which represents the domains where payment links can be embedded in an iframe.
-This is used only when secure links are used.
+This is a list of trusted domains where payment links can be embedded in an iframe.
+This is used only for secure payment links.
 More info on secure links [here](explore-hyperswitch/payment-flows-and-management/quickstart/payment-link/secure-payment-links.md).

 Example: `["localhost:5500", "my.custom.domain.com"]`

-#### Branding visibility
+### Branding visibility

 A boolean value for toggling the visibility of HyperSwitch branding in the payment links.